 Master of Arts, University of Sheffield

 Master of Arts in Music Psychology10 Sep 2007 - 10 Sep 2008

 Musicology11 Aug 2003 - 15 Jun 2006

 Willingness to take PhD students

-I am interested in hearing from potential doctoral students wishing to study music cognition, psychology and neuroscience, especially (but not limited to) rhythm, body-movement, emotion and groove.
+I am interested in hearing from potential doctoral students wishing to study music cognition, psychology and philosophy of mind, especially (but not limited to) rhythm, timing, body-movement and emotion.